DivasHost/Calculator-TCP/readme.md

 By using a server–client architecture, the calculator offloads heavy computations to the server, ensuring accurate results and efficient performance for users on the client side.

-Features
+Features :

-Compute key TCP parameters (window size, RTT, throughput, bandwidth-delay product).
+1. Compute key TCP parameters (window size, RTT, throughput, bandwidth-delay product).

-Solve quadratic equations and other standard scientific formulas.
+2. Solve quadratic equations and other standard scientific formulas.

-Built on a client–server model for scalability and performance.
+3. Built on a client–server model for scalability and performance.

-Lightweight, accurate, and easy to use.
+4. Lightweight, accurate, and easy to use.

-Use Cases
+Use Cases :

-Networking students and engineers testing TCP concepts.
+1. Networking students and engineers testing TCP concepts.

-Developers who need quick network-related computations.
+2. Developers who need quick network-related computations.

-Students and professionals requiring reliable scientific calculations.
+3. Students and professionals requiring reliable scientific calculations.

-How It Works
+How It Works :

-The client sends a calculation request (e.g., TCP formula or quadratic input).
+1. The client sends a calculation request (e.g., TCP formula or quadratic input).

-The server processes the request and computes the result.
+2.The server processes the request and computes the result.

-The result is returned to the client instantly.
+3. The result is returned to the client instantly.